mermaid-js/mermaid/docs/n00b-gettingStarted.md

 Most web browsers, such as Firefox, Chrome and Safari, can render mermaid, Internet Explorer however cannot.

 ## For beginners, there are four relatively easy ways you can use mermaid:
-1. Using the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/) For some popular video tutorials on the live editor go to [Overview](./n00b-overview.md).
+1. Using the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/).
+For some popular video tutorials on the live editor go to [Overview](./n00b-overview.md).
 2. Using one of the many [mermaid plugins](https://mermaid-js.github.io/mermaid/#/integrations).
-3. Calling mermaid renderer with HTML,click here for more in depth information on [Usage](./usage.md).
+3. Calling mermaid renderer with an absolute link through HTML.
-4. Installing mermaid with npm and deploying it using a relative link in the `<script>` tag.
+4. Installing mermaid with npm and hosting it on a webpage using a relative link in the `<script>` tag.

+**Notes**: More in depth information can be found on [Usage](./usage.md).
 .
-# Following either of these examples, you can get started with creating your own diagrams using mermaid code.
+# Following any of these examples, you can get started with creating your own diagrams using mermaid code.

 ## 1. The mermaid live editor: